ickc/bootstrapping-os-environments/linux-minimal/README.md

 Create a record for this remote machine.

+## Install vscode-server

+Connect to this server using vscode remote SSH.

 Run on the remote, study how this new remote system is setting up dotfiles first.
 Update dotfiles to add this system before proceeding.
 Also remove useless initial files in home.

+## Install and setup

 Then run,

 ```sh
 mkdir -p ~/git/source && cd ~/git/source && git clone git@github.com:ickc/bootstrapping-os-environments.git && bootstrapping-os-environments/linux-minimal/install.sh
 ```

-### Install vscode-server

-Connect to this server using vscode remote SSH.